Next government must reflect Fianna Fail’s election success – Martin

 “Certainly I wanted to sound out their perspective in terms of their potential to engage with us in terms of the formation of a government.”

-Mr Martin said he had had “initial contact” with Fine Gael leader and Taoiseach Simon Harris and would have a chance for a “good reflection” when they both attend a meeting of the British-Irish Council later this week.
+Mr Martin said he had had “initial contact” with Mr Harris and would have a chance for a “good reflection” when they both attend a meeting of the British-Irish Council in Edinburgh later this week.

 He added: “I think Fianna Fail has secured a very significant number of seats on this occasion.